kubernetes/kubernetes/docs/design/simplified_federation_deployment.md

 This should be as simple as running `kubectl register <cluster-context>` and verifying that the registered cluster reports "Ready" status.

-Running `kubectl unregister <cluster-context>` should not list the unregistered cluster.
+Running `kubectl get clusters` should not list the unregistered cluster.

 ## Timeline